mascaldotfr/CoRT/README.md

 * the power database is a bit outdated, once bugs will be squashed i'll work on this.
 Or send PRs please.
 * display on mobile devices is weird due to flex. it's not easy to fix, as even regnumsentinel had the issue.
-Use your device in portrait mode if it really bothers you
+Use your device in landscape mode if it really bothers you
 * shared urls are long, this could be fixed by using an url shortener api, but free plans are limit rated and i don't want to have a database server.